 - How many regression sessions are required to heal such deep-rooted issues?

 Past-life regression is usually done in case of psychosomatic ailments such as asthma, psoriasis, eczema, vitiligo, or chronic allergies and even severe phobic panic reactions due to height, fire, drowning, breathlessness, or claustrophobia.
 It is also done in cases of relationship and sexual abuse or relationship disharmony, recursive patterns of anxiety or paranoia, or a panic disorder due to fear of abandonment, loneliness, or even the loss of a loved one.
-There could be many reasons why a therapist might suggest a past-life regression.
+There could be many reasons why a therapist might suggest a past-life regression therapy as a solution.